codio-c5/C5-Development/.guides/content/The-Substitution-Cipher-9277.md

 Substitution ciphers use a substitution alphabet as a key, to replace plaintext characters with different characters to create ciphertext.
 In its simplest form the key is the alphabet shifted by some number, in which case it operates like a Caesar cipher.
 More complex versions rearrange the alphabet in arbitrary ways to make for slightly better encryption.
 Individual characters can also be replaced by multiple groupings to improve encryption - but not by much.
 Ciphertext is decrypted by simply reversing the process.

-Substituion ciphers come in the following primary forms:
+Substitution ciphers come in the following primary forms:

 1. Simple substitution ciphers, or **monographic ciphers,** replace a single letter with another with a one-to-one mapping,
 2. **Polygraphic** substitution ciphers replace each letter of plaintext with one of several letter combinations from the key,